 (ii) Inventory Management

 The restaurant manager should keep a check on the inventory and make sure that they are regularly itemized, counted, and replenished.
 He should also supervise the Purchasing and Receiving of the stock items.
 The restaurant manager should create a Purchase Order based on the stock requirements of the restaurant.

 The Purchase Order should include all the specifications such as Product Name, Number of Units, Standard Grade, Weight/Size, etc. Another thing that falls under the duty of the Restaurant Manager is to supervise the Storage of the inventory items.
 Therefore, the items should have proper Storage and a separate area for storing dry, refrigerated, and frozen goods.

 Restaurant management software becomes highly critical here.
 The incorporation of a typical restaurant POS should be able to track your raw material, predict your future requirements, keep a relationship with your vendors, and manage your purchase orders.

 (iii) Equipment Management

 The Restaurant Manager also must look after the maintenance and repair of the restaurant’s equipment.
-When there is a need for replacement, placing orders for machinery and its installation also falls on the manager’s shoulder.
+When there is a need for replacement, placing orders for new machinery and its installation also falls on the manager’s shoulder.

 3. Accomplishing Restaurant’s Human Resource Objectives